 The North Shore of Minnesota is stunning part of the United States no matter the season.
 Sitting on Lake Superior the North Shore of Minnesota has plenty to see.
-Photographers will love capturing the coast, waterfalls, and unique landscapes.
+Photographers will love capturing the coast, waterfalls, and unique rocky landscapes.

 Table of contents